Take the Fragrance-Free Pledge!

 In addition, there are several things that need to happen to help ensure the safety of fragrance ingredients:

 - Federal and state legislation is needed that requires product-specific disclosure of fragrance ingredients.

-- Manufacturers should voluntarily disclose fragrance ingredients on a product-specific basis.
-Some manufacturers like SC Johnson & Son, RB, and Clorox have already begun to disclose more fragrance ingredients.
+- In the meantime, manufacturers should voluntarily disclose fragrance ingredients on a product-specific basis.
+Some manufacturers like Procter & Gamble, SC Johnson & Son, RB, and Clorox have already begun to disclose more fragrance ingredients.

 - Manufacturers should develop and disclose their comprehensive toxic chemical screening process which details how they ensure the safety of their products, including their fragranced products.

 You gals might wish to team up with Vani Hari, who’s putting pressure on food manufacturer’s to get junk oils & toxic ingredients out of food products.

 I realized I had become Chemically sensitive back in 1989.
 It is a horrible illness that is hard to live with and hard to recover from.
 But after I was treated with first dose of Chinese herbs for breast cancer (diagnosed in Jan 1993) , the MCS symptoms changed completely and I subjectively felt that the intensity of my reactions also reduced.

 I developed chemical sensitivity after getting exposed to the secretary’s perfumed lotion (Bath & Body Works) , at the county health department where I worked as a RN .
 I tried to recover from it but it wasn’t getting any better so I had to leave my job without compensation.
 I talked to human resources but they didn’t give me any alternatives.
 That was over 2 years ago and I still have multiple chemical sensitivity .
 I had not used any toxins or fragrances in my home for many years before that.
 Please don’t wear fragrance you may cause someone else to develop a devastating condition that they can’t recover from .

 Fraganced products and chemicals are the bain of my life!